2013–14 A Group: Teams

 A total of fourteen teams are contesting the league, including the best 12 sides from the previous 2012–13 season, plus two promoted clubs from the 2012–13 B Group.

 As finishing in the bottom four places of the table at the end of season 2012–13, Botev Vratsa, Minyor Pernik, Montana and Etar 1924 were relegated to B Group and only two teams were promoted from B Group with the object of decreasing the number of teams from 16 to 14 only for the current season.
-It has to be noted that only Botev Vratsa and Montana joined the 2013-14 B Group.
+Only Botev Vratsa and Montana joined the 2013-14 B Group.
 Etar and Minyor were not given licenses to compete due to financial problems.

-The relegated teams were replaced by Neftochimic Burgas, the 2012–13 B Group champions and Lyubimets, the 2012–13 B Group runner-up.
-On 8 May 2013 Neftochimic earned promotion after winning their match against Shumen 2010 with result of 3:1 and returned to A Group after seven years of absence.
+The relegated teams were replaced by Neftochimic 1986, the 2012–13 B Group champions and Lyubimets, the 2012–13 B Group runner-up.
+On 8 May 2013 Neftochimic 1986 earned promotion after winning their match against Shumen 2010 with result of 3:1 and returned to A Group after seven years of absence.
 Their participation in A Group will include the Burgas derby between them and Chernomorets.
 Lyubimets on the other hand made their debut in the highest level of Bulgarian football.